boutinb/jasp-desktop/Resources/Help/preferences/prefsui.md

 ### Preferred Language
 Select the language in which you would like to use JASP.

+If you would like to improve one translation, or to add a new language, please check this document: https://github.com/jasp-stats/jasp-desktop/blob/development/Docs/development/jasp-guideline-translators.md

 ### Zoom
 This number specifies how the JASP interface will be scaled.
 All menus and results are scaled by this factor.